Types of Pre-Emergent Herbicides

 • Tend to work slower than liquid formulas

-Bottom line: Granular pre-emergents are usually recommended for smaller lawns, as the disadvantages become less of an issue in limited areas.
+Bottom line: Granular pre-emergents are usually recommended for smaller lawns, as the disadvantages are less of an issue in limited areas.

 Synthetic pre-emergent herbicides

-Synthetic herbicides, also known as non-organic herbicides, are chemically designed to kill weeds.
-Some of the active ingredients found in synthetic herbicides include oxadiazon, dithiopyr, and prodiamine.
+Synthetic pre-emergent herbicides, also known as non-organic herbicides, are chemically designed to kill weeds.
+They include active ingredients such as oxadiazon, dithiopyr, and prodiamine.

 • Chemical pre-emergents need to be reviewed and tested by the EPA